Huythanh0x/linked-blog-starter-md/Personal Development/Design/Figma Design.md

 ![[Pasted image 20250901173207.png]]
 ### Customize the view main view?
 ![[Pasted image 20250901173818.png]]
 Is this really neccessary.
-Put them in to sepearated settings and on holding title to preview re
+Put them in to sepearated settings and on holding title to preview reports like Timery is really good

+### Search and Filter.
+Do we really need a kind of filter and make reports based on the filter (range, cateogry).
+What about